cert-orangecyberdefense/datalake/tutorial.md

 dtl = Datalake(username='username', password='password')
 ```
 The credentials can be omitted and will then be asked in a prompt.
-You can also set them in your os environnement variables:
+You can also set them in your os environment variables:
 * `OCD_DTL_USERNAME` email address used to login on Datalake API/GUI.
 * `OCD_DTL_PASSWORD` password used to login on Datalake API/GUI.